The Big Picture On a Good Real Estate ROI:

 The historical ROI on real estate depends on the type of investment and the location, of course.

 One sweeping 145-year study of 16 industrialized countries found that rental properties paid a higher return (7.05%) than stocks (6.89%).
-But nowadays, most U.S. investors look for higher returns on both their real estate and stock investments.
+But nowadays, most U.S. investors look for higher returns on their real estate and stock investments.

 Real estate syndications pay even higher returns, although it’s harder to find historical data on these private equity real estate investments.
 Still, you can look at some larger syndicators and investment platforms for returns.